Implement Versions and plans in Pigment

 • Reforecast Q2 FY25 Pessimistic

-Leveraging a Dimension list that can be referenced in formulas and used in the Metric structure to layer your data will allow you to maintain the flexibility needed to address a wide range of planning processes and make sure you can meet all sorts of planning requirements.
+Leveraging a Dimension List that can be referenced in formulas and used in the Metric structure to layer your data allows you to maintain the flexibility needed to address a wide range of planning processes and make sure you can meet all sorts of planning requirements.

 2. Populate the Dimension with Version Items